-As a part of National Forensic Science Week 2021 (September 19-25, 2021), the FTCoE is offering a murder mystery event!
-Each day of the week, a new evidence-based clue will be revealed on the website.
-Follow along and test your sleuthing skills to see if you can identify the culprit!
+As a part of National Forensic Science Week 2021 (September 19-25, 2021), the FTCoE is offered a murder mystery event!
+Each day of the week, a new evidence-based clue was revealed on the website below.
+Test your sleuthing skills to see if you can identify the culprit!

 The story, names, characters, and incidents portrayed in this murder mystery are fictitious.
 No identification with actual persons (living or deceased), places, buildings, and products are intended or should be inferred.

 Additionally, some parts of this murder mystery represent laboratory reports.
 These reports should not be used as standards or templates for actual standard operating procedures.
 These reports are only meant to inform the reader of elements associated with this murder mystery.